History of the foreign relations of the United Kingdom: 1814–1914: Pax Britannica

+Defence policy

 The main function of the British defence system, and especially of the Royal Navy, was defence of its overseas empire, in addition to defence of the homeland.
 The army, usually in cooperation with local forces, suppressed internal revolts, losing only the American War of Independence (1775–83).
 David Armitage says it became an element of the British creed that: